roger-weber/mmir-unibasel-hs25/98-Exercises/TEx_2_2_GradedRelevance.md

 > <summary>Solution</summary>
 > <br>
 > When we adjust the relevance grades from 1 to 3, the nDCG values for Engines A and B remain unchanged when using the formula on the left.
 This occurs because both DCG and IDCG scale proportionally with the grade values of relevant documents, and this proportionality cancels out when computing their ratio in nDCG.
 The same principle applies to the formula on the right.
 Since our evaluation uses only 0 and maximum-grade values, $2^{max−grade}−1$ serves merely as a scaling factor for both DCG and IDCG, resulting in identical nDCG values regardless of the chosen maximum grade.
 Differences in nDCG would appear only if intermediate grades between 0 and 3 were included.
-> When we adjust grades from 1 to 3, nDCG values for A and B remain unchanged with the left formula below.
-This is because both DCG and IDCG are proportionate to the grade value of relevant documents, canceling out when we calculate their ratio for nDCG.
-The same principle applies to the right formula below.
-Given our assessment uses only 0 and max-grade values,  becomes the scaling factor for DCG and IDCG, resulting in identical nDCG values as we change max-grade.
-Differences in results would emerge if we included grades between 0 and 3.
 >
 > </details>